effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

 - For a `VideoWriter`, you need to know
     - the frame size (Step `[11]`)
     - the frame rate (Step `[12]`)
-- To add a new image (called frame) in your output video, use `operator<<` (just like a `cout`), e.g.
+- To add a new image (called frame) in your output video, use `operator<<` (just like a `cout`),
     - see `video << frame;` in Step `[14]`.
     - We could save the detected foreground, e.g. `clean` in the event loop.
 Just use `video << clean;`.
-- Compile and run.
+- Compile, run, and check your new video with your favourite movie player, such as [VLC](https://www.videolan.org/).

 # 12. Choose an appropriate background

-In all the videos I provided, there is no motion in the first few frames, i.e. we can use the first frame as the background.
+- In all the videos I provided, there is no motion in the first few frames, i.e. we can use the first frame as the background.
+- Before the event loop, use the first frame as the background.
-Don't forget to remove the `if (key == 'b')` statement in the event loop.
-Also, don't forget how the frame was processed to produce the background:
+- Don't forget how the frame was processed to produce the background:
   - RGB to greyscale;
   - blur;
   - UCHAR to float32.
+- Don't forget to remove the `if (key == 'b')` statement in the event loop.

 Now, compile and run the code.
 If you are unhappy with the foreground mask (e.g. presence of holes or tiny islands), you can increase the size of your structuring element (mathematical morphology) and/or the size of your median filters.